isar/hive/docs/auto_increment.md

 This also works with String keys.

+{% hint style="info" %}
-?> Even if you only use auto increment keys, you should not rely on keys and indices being the same.
+Even if you only use auto increment keys, you should not rely on keys and indices being the same.
+{% endhint %}